FlyingParachute/MathFin_MicroStructure/README.md

 - Queue size distribution

 ## Data
 In this project, various parameters of different models can be adjusted.
 We experimented with many configurations, and the notebook presents only a subset of them.
+Due to the large size, the dataset is not included in this repository.
 Some representative historical simulation results can be found in the following link: https://imperiallondon-my.sharepoint.com/:u:/g/personal/sw3121_ic_ac_uk/EQl4shBFR09JlDmY5PYO4T4B_PfFDueBeA6msNyKQThj-A?e=nal3IR